Shida18719/heritage-housing-issue/README.md

 CI Python Linter was use to validate the python files.

-App Pages
+- App Pages
+  Multipage page - No errors detected
-Project Summary page
+  Page Project Summary - No errors detected page house price study - No errors detected
-Multipage page
-No errors were detected
+  Page hypothesis - No errors detected
+  Page predict house Price - Line too long errors were detected, but were left uncorrected so as to not break links to file Page modelling - Line too long errors were detected, but were left uncorrected so as to not break links to file

-SRC directory
+- Src directory

-Data Management
+  Data Management - No errors detected
-Some line too long errors - corrected
+  Machine Learning Evaluate regression - No errors detected Machine Learning Predictive analysis ui - No errors detected

+- Jupyter Notebooks Testing - Errors encountered were fixed during development.

+---

 ## Unfixed Bugs